mira-dev-ds/100-days-of-data-science/Day08 Web Scraping/README.md

-# 🕵️‍♀️ Python Job Scraper — TimesJobs
+# 🕵️‍♀️ Web Scrapping — TimesJobs and Amazon.com

 A simple web scraping project that automatically fetches the latest **Python developer job postings** from [TimesJobs.com](https://www.timesjobs.com/).
 It filters jobs based on **posting date** and **skills**, helping you instantly find roles that match *your comfort zone* — or avoid the ones that don’t!